 Median Salary: $116,780

 The digital world you live in?
 Computer network architects design, build and maintain that.
 They create numerous types of data communication networks, such as cloud infrastructures to smaller intranets.

-This job requires a lot of technical skill — but also a lot of business acumen, since you need to understand your company’s goals and how to meet those objectives.
-You will also have to stay within a budget and manage a staff.
-You’ll probably come to this job with a bachelor’s degree in something related to computers — or experience as perhaps an IT manager or a computer systems analyst.
+This job requires a lot of technical skill — but also a lot of business acumen, since computer network architects need to understand a company’s goals and how to meet those objectives.
+They also have to stay within a budget and know how to manage a staff.
+You’ll probably come to this job with a bachelor’s degree in something related to computers or with previous experience as an IT manager or a computer systems analyst.